evercode1/package-for-views/packages/evercode1/view-maker/README.md

 ViewMaker creates an artisan command that lets you quickly scaffold views for create, show, edit, and index, based on your input.

+ViewMaker is for use with the Laravel PHP framework (5.2 and up).
+It's a plugin for the artisan command line tool that ships with Laravel.

 If you had a model named Widget, and you had a REST controller, you would want correspoing views for the controller methods.

-You simply input a model name, master page name and template type (plain, basic, or dt), and the the view folder and the views are made for you instantly.
+You simply input a model name, master page name and template type (plain, basic, dt, or vue), and the view folder and corresponding views are made for you instantly.
+Our dt and vue templates come with working js datagrids out of the box.

 ## Install